akshatasProjects/JS-Algo-freeCodeCamp/JS-ToDo-LocalStorage/steps.md

 Use arrow syntax to create an addOrUpdateTask function.
 Then move the dataArrIndex variable, the taskObj object, and the if statement into the addOrUpdateTask function.

+21. Now add formInputValuesUpdated as the second mandatory condition in the if statement using the AND operator.

+This way, the Cancel and Discard buttons in the modal won't be displayed to the user if they haven't made any changes to the input fields while attempting to edit a task.

+22. localStorage offers methods for saving, retrieving, and deleting items.
+The items you save can be of any JavaScript data type.

+For instance, the setItem() method is used to save an item, and the getItem() method retrieves the item.
+To delete a specific item, you can utilize the removeItem() method, or if you want to delete all items in the storage, you can use clear().

+23. A myTaskArr array has been provided for you.
+Use the setItem() method to save it with a key of data.

+After that, open your browser console and go to the Applications tab, select Local Storage, and the freeCodeCamp domain you see.

 ### Notes

 - What is localStorage?